masoncfrancis/urled/README.md

 ### Prerequisites

-Set up an env file with the following contents
+Set up an env file in the same directory as your binary with the following contents:

 ```BASE_URL=[your base URL]```